Getting Started

 The Drasi Dev Container will take a few minutes to initialize depending on how many images it needs to download and the speed of your internet connection.
 The first time you run the Dev Container, it could take around 10 minutes because VS Code needs to download multiple images, install PostgreSQL, and install Drasi and its dependencies.

-When you see the following message in the Dev Container terminal, it is ready to use and you can proceed with the rest of the tutorial.
+When you see the Done.
+Press any key to close the terminal. message in the Dev Container terminal, it is ready to use and you can proceed with the rest of the tutorial.

 If the Dev Container startup fails, it is usually due to a problem with Docker resources.
 The following link contains instructions for cleaning out unused containers and images.
 If this doesn’t resolve your problem, you can contact the Drasi Team.